jacobvarner/hoops-jacobvarner/_posts/2020-8-28-where-sec-basketball-players-are-projected-to-get-drafted-according-to-over-50-2020-nba-mock-drafts.md

 Isaiah Joe became the first college basketball player to take advantage of the weird draft declaration loophole caused by the difference in deadlines given by the NCAA and NBA.
 Joe originally announced that he was withdrawing from the draft and planned to return to Arkansas, then re-declared for the NBA Draft right before the NBA's deadline.

-While the decision definitely hurts Arkansas's chances for next season, Joe still likely has a pretty safe chance of getting drafted and I ultimately think he made the right call, especially with all the unknowns about next season.
+While the decision hurts Arkansas's chances for next season, Joe still likely has a pretty safe chance of getting drafted and I ultimately think he made the right call, especially with all the unknowns about next season.

-Joe was projected as a first-round pick in five of the mock drafts I included and many of the full two-round mock drafts have him going somewhere in the second-round.
+Joe was projected as a first-round pick in five of the mock drafts I included and many of the full two-round mock drafts have him going somewhere in the second round.

 ### Immanuel Quickley - SO, Kentucky

 Quickley made the most of his return to Kentucky by playing his way to an SEC Player of the Year Award and rising up the draft boards.
-It seems a little weird that Kentucky only has one safe first-round pick, but Quickley does appear to be the other likely guy to have his name called on NBA Draft nigth.
+It seems a little weird that Kentucky only has one safe first-round pick, but Quickley does appear to be the other likely guy to have his name called on NBA Draft night.

 ### Ashton Hagans - SO, Kentucky

-Asthon Hagans size might be a factor, or teams might have questions about his odd disappearance from Kentucky's team late in the year.
+Asthon Hagan's size might be a factor, or teams might have questions about his odd disappearance from Kentucky's team late in the year.
 However, there are still a handful of drafts that have Hagans getting drafted and if more of these mock drafts included the second-round, it might be considered an even more likely outcome.

 Of the mock drafts that did include a second round, he did still only go as high as the 45th pick, so it might be a long, stressful draft night for the Kentucky guard.